grungy/staticbs/README.md

 1. ##### Start in the main.py file

    Here you will find the setup for the observation grid and the definition for the amount of current and number of loops in the coil.
-The observation grid are the points where the B field will be evaluated.
+The observation grid is the points where the B field will be evaluated.

    1. Adjust the observation grid to the dimensions and point density that you require